elementor/elementor-developers-docs/src/widgets/widget-settings.md

 }
 ```

-When we retrieve data from multiple controls, we can retrieve all the data from all the controls into a single parameter:
+When retrieving data from multiple controls, we can retrieve all the data from all the controls into a single parameter:

 ```php
 protected function render() {